gitlabhq/gitlabhq/doc/development/testing_guide/best_practices.md

 Note: `live_debug` only works on javascript enabled specs.

+### Fast unit tests

+Some classes are well-isolated from Rails and you should be able to test them without the overhead added by the Rails environment and Bundler's `:default` group's gem loading.
+In these cases, you can `require 'fast_spec_helper'` instead of `require 'spec_helper'` in your test file, and your test should run really fast since:

+- Gems loading is skipped
+- Rails app boot is skipped
+- Gitlab::Shell and Gitaly setup are skipped
+- Test repositories setup are skipped

+Note that in some cases, you might have to add some `require_dependency 'foo'` in your file under test since Rails autoloading is not available in these cases.

+This shouldn't be a problem since explicitely listing dependencies should be considered a good practice anyway.

 ### `let` variables

 GitLab's RSpec suite has made extensive use of `let` variables to reduce